Air Conditioning FAQ 2026

 - Why is my air conditioning making a loud noise?

 Manufacturers know that an HVAC system can degrade 3% per year.
 When components start to degrade, the system works harder to produce the same result.
-This is one reason why manufacturers can void the warranty if you fail to maintain the system.
+This is one reason manufacturers may void the warranty if the system is not maintained.

 Shine a light on dirty threats, which are the #1 cause of breakdowns and wasted energy.